lubuntu-team/manual/source/2/2.4/2.4.3/Kcalc.rst

 Chapter 2.4.3 Kcalc
 ===================

-Kcalc is a scientific calculator application.
+Kcalc is the default scientific calculator application for Lubuntu.

 Features: